andersbc/study-dataset-simulator/README.md

 You need to run both the API and the Web application for the full experience.

 **Terminal 1: API (Deno)**
-Runs on `http://localhost:8000`. requires Rscript in your PATH.
+Runs on `http://localhost:8000`.
+Requires `Rscript` in your PATH (automatically handled if using Dev Container).
 ```bash
 # From project root
 deno task dev:api